dankamongmen/bowlsofwrath/README.md

 Neither supports nor small layer heights are necessary.
 A .2mm layer height with a 0.4mm nozzle is more than adequate.
 A .3mm layer height with a 0.6mm nozzle ought likewise be fine.
+I typically print the struts using polycarbonate, and everything else with ABS or ASA.

 The honeycomb walls are oriented to support external hookups on both sides.